FlagstaffGardens/focusflow/doc/migration-reorganization-plan.md

 # FocusFlow Repo Reorganization Plan

+> **Update**
+> The plan below describes the transition from the Reflex monorepo to the Next.js workspace.
+The live repository has since been flattened: the app is under the root `app/` directory and the shared pipeline code under `lib/pipeline/`.

 ## Overview
 Managing the Next.js migration within the same repository while preserving the Reflex implementation for reference.